tusharjain1082/DiaryJournal.Net/README.md

 # notes
 you can find and use executable software files in /bin/Release/net6.0-windows/ directory.

-to download the binary program files or to download the source code, please click on "Code" and then
+to download the binary program files or to download the source code, you need to download both as a single zip file. please click on "Code" and then click on "Download Zip" to download both the binary program files and the source code all included into one single zip file.

 if you discover a bug, defect, issue, please report it to me.